telefonicaid/fiware-orion/doc/manuals/devel/httpHeaders.md

 ## 22. Fiware-Correlator

-Fiware-Correlator is a response HTTP Header.
+Fiware-Correlator is a response HTTP header.
 Fiware-Correlator is used as HTTP header in forwarding messages, notifications and responses.
 This correlator id is either transferred from an incoming request, or, if the incoming request doesn't carry any HTTP header Fiware-Correlator, the correlator is generated by the Orion context broker and then used in the log file.
 It Can be either `N/A` or it is a string in the UUID format.